Psychiatric Nurse in Lesotho providing counselling

 Dr. Joseph Reginald Fils-Aimé conducted a qualitative study to better understand the local knowledge, the lived experience, and the best paths to recovery for people living with psychosis and their families in Mirebalais and Petite-Rivière de l’Artibonite Region of Haiti.
 In addition, Chenjezo Grant Gonani sought to understand the experiences of family caregivers of patients living with severe mental health conditions by exploring the cultural dimensions of family caregiving practices and the effects of family caregiving on both patients and caregivers through qualitative interviews in Neno District, Malawi.

-Self-Help Groups in Rwanda
+Exploring the Impact of Self-Help Groups in Rwanda

 Community workers teaching a classroom